DrSkippy/gnucash-stock-quotes/README.md

 ```
 ### tickers.json

-The keys in the tickers dictionary are Gnucash "namespaces".
+The keys in the tickers dictionary determine the Alphavantage end point and the
+Gnucash "namespaces" are all set to "NASDAQ" (this means the Gnucash securities have
+to be set to this namespace as well for imports to work properly).

 ```{
 	"configuration" :